Arizona jury convicts man in string of shootings that killed 8 in metro Phoenix

+Then, out of the blue, investigators unveiled a third case in early 2018, accusing a man of killing eight people in Phoenix and nearby Glendale over three weeks in attacks that had generated no publicity until his arrest.

-Phoenix (AP) — An Arizona jury convicted a man Thursday on eight murder charges for a string of fatal shootings in metro Phoenix that targeted random victims and the defendant's mother and stepfather over a three-week span in 2017.
+On Thursday, a jury in Phoenix convicted Cleophus Cooksey Jr., 43, of murder in all eight killings that targeted random victims and the defendant’s mother and stepfather.
+He also was convicted of kidnapping, sexual assault and armed robbery charges.

-The jury in Phoenix also found Cleophus Cooksey Jr., 43, guilty of crimes including kidnapping, sexual assault and armed robbery.
-The sentencing portion of the trial begins Monday.
+The sentencing portion of his trial is scheduled to begin Monday.
 Prosecutors are seeking the death penalty.

-The victims in Phoenix and nearby Glendale included Cooksey’s mother and stepfather, a security guard walking to his girlfriend’s apartment and a woman whose body was found in an alley after she was sexually assaulted.
+The victims in Phoenix and nearby Glendale included two men found dead in a parked car, a security guard shot while walking to his girlfriend’s apartment and a woman who was kidnapped, her body found in an alley after she was sexually assaulted.
 Cooksey, an aspiring musician, knew some of the victims but wasn’t acquainted with others, police said.
 Authorities never offered a motive.

 Cooksey looked down at the defense table as the verdict was read.
 He'd maintained his innocence throughout the trial that began in May.